-Bright Computing also provides a set of k10m pre-built packages, which are installed on the head node.
+Bright Computing also provides a set of k1om pre-built packages, which are installed on the head node.
 They can be removed if Slurm is not used:

-- libgcrypt-klom

-- slurm-client-klom

-- munge-klom

-- libgpg-error-klom
+- slurm-client-k1om - munge-k1om

 An additional k1om pre-built package that is installed is strace-k1om.
 This can typically be used for debugging issues, and may be used by Bright Computing support when tracing problems.